Argao / Dalaguete / Oslob / Santander, Cebu, the Philippines

 The tricycle driver took us to the nearest accommodations from the port.
 We entered a compound of several cottages spread over a hectare or so of grassy space dotted with trees.
 A teepee tent had been set up in front of the main house.
 The owner, Gilbert Bureros, welcomed us to Alvin Ray Carlson (ARC) Christian Camp.
 After our visita iglesia of sorts, we ended up in a Protestant campground.
 Along with partners from Bacolod (my hometown), Gilbert developed this inherited land into a spiritual and physical refuge for Christian young people.

 The sleeping quarters were undergoing various stages of renovation, but we insisted on just an overnight stay.
-Gilbert assigned us to a modest bungalow with no A/C and no sink faucet installed in the bedroom and bathroom, respectively, yet.
+Gilbert assigned us to a modest bungalow with no bedroom A/C and no bathroom sink faucet installed yet.
 We kept the fan on at night and brushed our teeth in the kitchen.
 These small inconveniences were more than made up for by the porch overlooking the long and narrow beach.
 The waters were invitingly calm and crystal clear, a far cry from the agitated waves just a few kilometers north.
 We jumped in despite the sight of the port in the distance.
 By morning, Gilbert invited us to have breakfast at the main house.
 The warm hospitality and a bit of roughing it out made for an authentic youth camp experience indeed.